Time Stamping and Synchronization

 What is the difference between asynchronous and synchronous metadata?

-Synchronous metadata is collected in temporal alignment with the video stream.
-It is time stamped and associated to the imagery in a defined manner.
+Synchronous metadata is registered in temporal alignment with MI frames.
 Events in the imagery can then be accurately associated with the corresponding metadata.

-Why is MPEG-2 Transport Stream a desired carrier for motion imagery?
+Why is MPEG-2 Transport Stream a desired carrier for Motion Imagery?